ibm-cloud-docs/watsonxdata/working_with_milvus.md

 - While loading collections by using batch insert, follow the pattern: Insert in a batch, release the memory, and then repeat the process.
 - Don't ingest in parallel to all of the collections at once.
 Ingest sequentially and flush between ingests.
 - Each collection's maximum size should be corresponding to the maximum number of vectors supported in a T-shirt size.
-- If you have multiple collections or partitions loaded, ensure that the sum of vectors in all loaded entities do not exceed the limit of the T-shirt size.
+- If you have multiple collections or partitions loaded, ensure that the sum of vectors in all loaded entities does not exceed the limit of the T-shirt size.
 You can still store more vectors than the T-shirt size limit as long as the number of vectors that are loaded is within the limit.